UK FTA: what it means for Aussie apples

 Our exports are unlikely to affect UK apple growers

 Under the current arrangements, about five percent of Australia’s apple exports go to the UK – that’s around 100-200 tonnes each year.
 While future growth in exports by only a few percentage points would be significant for Australian producers, the volume of exports is unlikely to have any impact on UK apple producers.

 Exports are potentially key to Aussie apple value growth

 Our domestic apple demand is largely static and linked to population growth.
 Value growth is also constrained in a market dominated by a small number of large retailers.
-The proposed FTA would make the UK an attractive market for the export of Australian apples, but there has also been increasing demand for imported apples in other markets, including the launch of Pink Lady-branded apples in India over the coming year.
+The proposed FTA would make the UK an attractive market for the export of Australian apples.
+However, there has also been increasing demand for imported apples in other markets.
+This includes the launch of Pink Lady-branded apples in India over the coming year.